ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-08-13-softmax-and-the-negative-log-likelihood.md

 The softmax activation function is often placed at the output layer of a neural network.
-It's commonly used in multi-class learning problems where a set of features can be related to one-of-$K$ classes.
+It's commonly used in multi-class learning problems where a set of features can be related to one-of-$$K$$ classes.
 For example, in the CIFAR-10 image classification problem, given a set of pixels as input, we need to classify if a particular sample belongs to one-of-ten available
 classes: i.e., cat, dog, airplane, etc.